 Although not strictly an Egyptology blog, Jane Akshar’s decade-old blog curates news stories from the Luxor area (and beyond) and provides links to online lectures, research papers, and news articles that may be of interest to aspiring Egyptologists.

 The following Egyptology blogs are either no longer being updated or are in other languages but are still valuable resources for amateurs and professionals alike.

 - The Eloquent Peasant by Margaret Maitland, Egyptologist and Senior Curator of Ancient Egypt and the Ancient Mediterranean at National Museums Scotland.

 - Tetisheri by Julia, a self-confessed Egyptoholic and graduate student with an interest in the UK’s Egyptology scene.

 - The Egyptological Bibliophile by Marina Escolano-Poveda, an Egyptologist and papyrologist hailing from Spain.

 Note: All information was correct at the time of publication.
-If you spot any dead links above or want to draw attention to a brand new Egyptology blog, feel free to leave a comment below.
+If you spot any dead links above or want to draw attention to any new Egyptology blogs, feel free to leave a comment below.

 Last updated on March 6, 2018.